+All casinos shall have digital cameras in place.
+Analog cameras will no longer be allowed for all Gaming Activities.
+These changes must be completed by January 1, 2024.
 All casinos shall have digital cameras in place for primary coverage of all Gaming Activities on the gaming floor.
-As of January 1, 2024, analog PTZ's will no longer be allowed for primary coverage of any Gaming Activities and may only be used for supplemental coverage, unless approved by the Director of the Colorado Division of Gaming.
+As of January 1, 2024, analog PTZ's will no longer be allowed for primary coverage of any Gaming Activities and may only be used for supplemental coverage.